Popemobile: Usage by Francis

 Pope Francis showed a preference for a simpler lifestyle and simpler cars.
 As a cardinal, he often used public transport.
 On the night of his election, he rode with the other cardinals in a minibus back to their hotel instead of using a papal limousine.
 For trips within the Vatican City, he used a small Ford Focus from the Vatican motor pool.
 He also drove himself around the city in a 1984 Renault 4 presented to him by Italian Father Renzo Zocca.

-A Kia Soul was used as the popemobile in August 2014 when he visited South Korea.
+A Kia Soul was used as the pope's method of vehicular transport in August 2014 when he visited South Korea.

 Italian automaker Fiat, the traditional supplier of papal cars, supplied Pope Francis with the Fiat 500L used for his visit to the United States on 22–27 September 2015.
 Fiat also supplied the Jeep Wrangler he used in Ecuador in July 2015.

 During his visit in the Philippines, Francis used a converted jeepney, a type of public-utility vehicle used in the country.
 In addition he also used an Isuzu D-Max.
-In 2019, Francis received a Dacia Duster to be used as the popemobile during his visit to Romania.
-For his 2024 visit in Indonesia, the popemobile used was based on the Pindad Maung MV3 Tangguh.
-He used a Hyundai Ioniq 5 during his visit to Singapore.
+In 2019, Francis received a Dacia Duster to be used during his visit to Romania.
+For his 2024 visit in Indonesia, a Pindad Maung MV3 Tangguh was used.
+Francis used a Hyundai Ioniq 5 during his visit to Singapore.

-In December 2024, Francis received the Vatican's first-ever all-electric popemobile, an all-electric Mercedes-Benz G-Wagen.
+In December 2024, Francis received the Vatican's first-ever all-electric vehicle, a Mercedes-Benz G-Wagen.

-During his funeral in April 2025, a Ram 1500-based popemobile was used to transport Francis' coffin to his burial place, the Basilica of Santa Maria Maggiore in Rome.
-This was the first time a popemobile had been employed as a hearse.
+During his funeral in April 2025, a Ram 1500-based automobile was used to transport Francis' coffin to his burial place, the Basilica of Santa Maria Maggiore in Rome.

-In May 2025, it was reported that Francis, as part of his final wishes, requested that one of his popemobiles be turned into a health clinic for the children of Gaza, and had entrusted Caritas Jerusalem with the task.
-The popemobile was outfitted with diagnostic, examination, and treatment equipment, including rapid testing for infections, vaccines, and other life-saving supplies to reach children in the most isolated corners of the region.
-In June 2025, Caritas Jerusalem reported that the Israeli government had prevented the vehicle from entering the Gaza Strip.